 As you hear in the commercials "A Reverse Mortgage is not for everyone".
 Don't assume it is right for you because the features sound good.
 Appealing features are not reasons to get a reverse mortgage.
 A Reverse Mortgage is a complex financial product that comes with lifelong consequences.
 YOU must make absolutely sure a reverse mortgage is "right" for you.
 This is called "Suitability".

-Simply put SUITABILITY determines "a reverse mortgage is safe, "right", and beneficial for your unique circumstances".
-Suitability ensures you can make a wise decision based on the facts, consequences, costs, and benefits for your circumstances.
+Simply put SUITABILITY determines if "a reverse mortgage is safe, "right", and beneficial for your unique circumstances".
+Suitability ensures you make a wise decision based on the facts, consequences, costs, and benefits for your circumstances.

 This page is focused on "What you need to do" and "What you need to know" to help you understand if a reverse mortgage is safe, right for you, and will be in your best interest.

 WHAT YOU NEED TO DO: 5 Steps to Determine Suitability

 1. CREATE A FINANCIAL PLAN

 Create a long term comprehensive Financial Plan based on your current age, financial goals and needs, payment of required property charges, personal & health circumstances/costs, and wishes for your estate.
 A Reverse Mortgage needs to be part of your long term financial strategy.
 Project your financial plan out for a minimum of 5 years and 10 years is better.
 If you expect to live for 10, 20 or 30 years estimate your financial plan income and expenses for that time.

 Your Reverse Mortgage account is not a savings account.
 Have a separate savings account.